 OCTEVAW aspires to a future in which:

-- respect for the inherent worth and dignity of all women is reflected in our public institutions;
+- Respect for the inherent worth and dignity of women, trans and gender-variant individuals is reflected in our public institutions.